obermann/dde_client_eg/README.md

     dde_client[("Service","Topic")].execute("This")
     print "There are %i ready conversations." % len(dde_client)

-pywin32 emulator is not tested!
+pywin32 dde module emulator is not tested!